TheraForge/OTFMagicBox/README.md

 Go to the Login section in the `AppSysParameters.yml` file and customize the title and the description.

-If you want to use the *Sign up With Apple* feature, then change the corresponding setting to `true`.
+If you want to use the *Sign up With Apple* feature, then change the corresponding setting to `true`:

 [Login Configuration Section](/OTFMagicBox/AppSysParameters.yml#L295-L306)

 ## Configure the Passcode

-Go to the Passcode section in the `AppSysParameters.yml` file and change the settings of passcode text and passcode type to 4 or 6 digits.
+Go to the Passcode section in the `AppSysParameters.yml` file and change the settings of passcode text and passcode type to 4 or 6 digits:

 [Passcode Configuration Section](/OTFMagicBox/AppSysParameters.yml#L308-L316)

 ## Enable CareKit

-If your application requires support for tasks (for example, for a care plan) and contacts, then enable the `useCareKit` key, which allows you to display the contacts and list the tasks of the patients.
+If your application requires support for tasks (for example, for a care plan) and contacts, then enable the `useCareKit` key, which allows you to display the contacts and list the tasks of the patients:

 [Carekit Configuration Section](/OTFMagicBox/AppSysParameters.yml#L327-L330)